January Landscape Garden Tips For Zone 8

 This article will give you January landscape and garden tips for zone 8.

-by Brent Wilson · Zone 7A · 0° to 5° F to Zone 9A · 20° to 25° F · Growing Basics · 0 Comments · August 31, 2010 · 559 views
+by Brett · Zone 7A · 0° to 5° F to Zone 9A · 20° to 25° F · Growing Basics · 0 Comments · August 31, 2010 · 6,125 views

-If there are some shrubs or small trees that you would like to transplant/relocate in the landscape, the winter dormant season is a good time to do so.
+If there are some shrubs or small trees that you would like to transplant and relocate in your landscape the winter dormant season is a good time to do so.
 How do we know plants have gone dormant?
 When all the leaves have fallen from the trees we know the dormant season is here.
-Even in the Deep South all ornamental shrubs and trees have gone into dormancy.SEE: Transplanting & Relocating A Shrub Or Tree
+Even in the Deep South all ornamental shrubs and trees have gone into dormancy.

-Note: Some plants, such as established conifers and junipers, simply do not respond well to relocation.
+NOTE: Some plants, such as established conifers and junipers, simply do not respond well to relocation.

-January is a good time to prepare your vegetable garden soil for the upcoming Spring planting season.
+January is a good time to prepare your vegetable garden soil for the upcoming spring planting season.
 If you do not make your own compost, most local nursery and garden centers carry products such as mushroom compost or composted cow manure that are good to replenish your garden soil with the rich organic matter necessary to successfully grow healthy vegetables.
-Turn at least 1/2" of organic matter into your garden soil.
+Turn at least 1/4-inch of organic matter into your garden soil.

 Veteran gardeners swear by compost.
 It's unrivaled for adding readily available nutrients and beneficial bacteria to vegetable garden soil, or adding to the mix when planting shrubs, trees, perennials, annuals, and container plantings, promoting healthy and vigorous growth of plants.
 Plus, compost is an environmentally smart way to turn houslehold food waste and vegetative landscape and garden waste into something besides a bulge in your garbage bag.
 Making your own compost is very easy - simply pile up leaves, clippings, kitchen scraps and other materials into a heap, and turn the pile occasional to help the facilitate fermentation.

-Tip #5: Plant shrubs and trees.
+Plant shrubs and trees

 You may also be interested in: